renatillas/factos/docs/domain-driven-design.md

 applications that want to model domain decisions from accepted facts.

 With Factos, the application still owns the domain language.
-The application defines its commands, events, states, errors, and business rules.
-Factos provides supporting types for pure decisions and event-backed consistency, while storage and side effects remain outside the domain model.
+The application defines its commands, events, states, errors, business rules, and effect values.
+Factos provides supporting types for pure decisions, pure projections, pure reactors, and event-backed consistency, while storage and effect execution remain outside the domain model.